How Life Insurance Underwriting Works in Canada

 4 minute read

-• Life insurance underwriting is how insurers decide whether to approve your life insurance application and at what rate.
+• Life insurance underwriting is the process of evaluating a person’s lifestyle and health risks to determine whether to approve the application and at what rate.

-• When you apply for coverage, you share personal details like your age, health, job, lifestyle, and even your driving record.
-The underwriter reviews that information, sometimes alongside a medical exam, to determine your overall level of risk.
+• When you apply for life insurance, you share personal details like your age, health, job, lifestyle, and even your driving record.
+The underwriter reviews that information, sometimes alongside your medical records (when you opt in).

-• If you’re in good health and have low-risk habits, you’ll likely pay lower premiums.
+• If you’re in good health and don’t have any bad habits, you’ll likely pay lower premiums.
 If you have certain medical conditions or lifestyle risks, you may still qualify, but at a higher cost.

-Underwriters look at several areas of your life to assess risk.
+Underwriters look at multiple areas of your life to assess risk.
 Below is a quick overview of what they focus on and how you can strengthen your application.

 Look For